ssms-api/SSMS/README.md

 * **UI Customization**: Modify the appearance, layout, and interface preferences of the application.
 * **Language Selection**: Set the language for the interface to your preference.
 * **SQL Studio Agent Settings**: Configure options related to task automation and application startup behavior.

-Adjusting these preferences ensures a more personalized and efficient working environment.